cpuccino/agw-lambda/readme.md

 }
 ```

-- Make a request to the endpoint and add the following headers
+- Make a request to the [GET] endpoint and add the following headers

 ```
 Authorization: Bearer {{ACCESS_TOKEN}}